Jxl-s/crimes-api/docs/districts.md

 **<u>Parameters</u>**: No parameters

-**<u>Returns</u>**: Status indicating whether the crime was successfully deleted or not
+**<u>Returns</u>**: Status indicating whether the district was successfully deleted or not

 ## 7. Update a district

-Updates a crime with the specified district id, with the specified data
+Updates a district with the specified district id, with the specified data

 `PUT /district/{crime_code}`